goodrobots/devFrame/docs/_docs/01-start.md

 - How often do you need the data?
 Realtime or post process.
 Frames per second for video.
 Time lag for EKF integration.
 - Do you need supplemental data?
 Altitude, camera events, RTK GNSS.
 - How accurate does the data need to be?
 LIDAR vs GPS Altitude vs barometer, L1 vs L1/L2 RTK GNSS.

+### Communication Requirements
+- What protocols and/or API's to use?
+MAVLink, ROS/DDS, 802.11a/b/g/n/ac.
+- What frequency(s) to use?
+RC 900/2.4, WiFi 2.4/5.8, Analog 433/866/900.
+Interference and regulations.
+- Do you have enough serial ports for all sensors, companions, comms?
+More ports on some FC's than others.

 ### Performance Requirements
 - Do you need to fly indoors?
 Max size, energy, prop protection.